After unrest, divisions grip Anaheim, Disneyland's home

 West Anaheim has fewer than five parks per 50,000 residents, as compared with more than 11 parks for the same number of people in Anaheim Hills, OCCORD said.

-And a 2009 OCCORD survey of 524 families in three of Anaheim's mainly Latino neighborhoods near Disneyland found 40 percent of families reported incomes of $25,000 or less.
+And a 2009 OCCORD survey of 524 families in three of Anaheim's mainly Latino neighbourhoods near Disneyland found 40 percent of families reported incomes of $25,000 or less.

 SPARK FOR UNREST